-- 44. The project on Impact Assessment of Climate Change on Water Resource Variability in TC Members was launched officially at TC 50th Session in 2018, and will be closed in next year (2024). - 45.
+- 50. The project on Impact Assessment of Climate Change on Water Resource Variability in TC Members was launched officially at TC 50th Session in 2018, and will be closed in next year (2024). - 51.
 The activities/implementation plan for the project in 2023 which were approved at 55th Session were described as below: - to organize face to face training workshops in 2-3 TC countries (approximately 7-9 days in total).
-Training workshops will focus on (1) Data acquisition and evaluation, (2) Model calibration and application. - to extend RCCC-WBM model application in interested TC members for assessing climate change impact, and exchange experiences and lessons of model application. - to provide guidance on case studies of typical catchments in interested TC members by using the RCCC-WBM model and understanding practical situation of catchments for supporting climate change adaptation and water resources management. - 46.
-The implementation status and progresses of the project achieved in 2023 were described as: - Based on the full consultation and discussion with the focal points of participating Members, an on-line (hybrid) training course before TC 56th Session is under consideration and planing.
-The information note and concerned technical documents will be distributed to TC Members in January 2024. - Have extended the application of RCCC-WBM model to many different basins worldwide.
-Based on the application results, experiences and lessons of model application have been summarized.

-- 47. The implementation plan of the project for 2024 was proposed for approval as blow: - To organize face to face training workshops in 2-3 TC Members (approximately 4-5 days in total).
+Training workshops will focus on (1) Data acquisition and evaluation, (2) Model calibration and application. - to extend RCCC-WBM model application in interested TC members for assessing climate change impact, and exchange experiences and lessons of model application. - to provide guidance on case studies of typical catchments in interested TC members by using the RCCC-WBM model and understanding practical situation of catchments for supporting climate change adaptation and water resources management. - 52.
+The implementation status and progresses of the project achieved in 2023 were described as: - Due to the unforeseen reason, the proposed on-line (hybrid) training course for Members was postponed. - Have extended the application of RCCC-WBM model to many different basins worldwide.
+Based on the application results, experiences and lessons of model application have been summarized. - 53.
+The implementation plan of the project for 2024 was proposed for approval as blow: - To organize face to face training workshops in 2-3 TC Members (approximately 4-5 days in total).
 Training workshops will focus on (1) Global data resources and data fusion, and (2) Model calibration and application. - To provide technical assistance to TC Members with capacity building of climate impact assessment on water resources in their countries, if needed. - To provide technical support to TC Members on water management policy reports to the Government with addressing climate change. - To summarize all the work and experiences of AOP 5 and share the knowledge.